-Furthermore, the Group is constantly aware of the needs of community and strives to bring a positive impact on community development.
-We encourage our employees to dedicate their time and skills to supporting local communities with the aim to create a harmonious society, as well as strive to discharge our corporate social responsibility.
+As such, the Group is constantly aware of the needs of community and strives to bring a positive impact on community development.
+We encourage our employees to volunteer their time and utilize their skills to support local communities, working towards the creation of a harmonious society.
+By fulfilling our corporate social responsibility, we aim to contribute to the overall well-being and advancement of the communities in which we operate.